paritytech/statemint/README.md

 ### Temp

-* Pointed the repo towards master to get the latest version of assets and make it easy to track as the pallet changes
+* Pointed the repo towards `rococo-v1` to get the latest version of assets and make it easy to track as the pallet changes
-* latest known working commit https://github.com/paritytech/substrate/commit/24df4c50cb971fdfc9188d0009ef9a49eea2ce88
+* latest known working commit https://github.com/paritytech/substrate/commit/401c24e8a62cdf058882b0e92815faef966d9fa1
-* polkadot needs to be built off of branch = 'ricardo-assets-xcm'
+* polkadot needs to be built off of branch = 'rococo-v1'

 * Polkadot launch can be run by dropping the proper polkadot binary in bin
   * Run Globally